Faith and John Gaw Meem Preservation Trades Internship

 The HSFF summer internship program is conceived as a way of responding to the urgent needs for preservationists trained in the traditional crafts, especially those skills so essential for the appropriate conservation of the Southwest’s unique vernacular architecture.
 These essential skills must be acquired over time, on actual sites, and under the mentorship of experienced craftsmen.
 The program provides a unique opportunity for preservation students to gain experience in the conservation of earthen architecture without sacrificing the opportunity for summer employment that is so essential for meeting educational expenses during the academic year.

-To apply, please send a cover letter, resume/curriculum vitae and completed questionnaire (available below) to:
+To apply, please send a cover letter, resume/curriculum vitae and completed application form to:

 Historic Santa Fe Foundation